benjaminhuth/ichep2022-exatrkx/README.md

 ## Training

 The training scripts are in the subfolder `traintrack_configs` and consists of scripts for two training runs: one with smeared data, one with true hit data (each steered by the respective `run.sh` script).
+The configuration requires a folder or symbolic link named `LightningModules` containing the module code within each of the folders.
 The training data can be produced with `datagen.py generate <output dir> <number events>`.

 ## Inference